zuiko21/minimOS/hard/pask.md

 _active-high_ outputs, allowing the use of just eight unexpensive 1N4148 diodes.

-Once the column is selected by the decoder, each row line is received as _unencoded_ addresses lines; the use of a _priority encoder_ (e.g. 74HC147) has been discarded because of the aforementioned reason of its active-low inputs.
+Once the row is selected by the decoder, each column line is received as _unencoded_ addresses lines; the use of a _priority encoder_ (e.g. 74HC147) has been discarded because of the aforementioned reason of its active-low inputs.

+The `/ROW` signal, indicating a key is pressed on the selected row, might be generated thru a
+'688 telling whether the all the column inputs are 0, or with a '32 quad-OR gate for the same purpose (these will generate an active-high `ROW` signal).
+But neither will deal with several keys pressed _in that row_, other than sending unexpected `NULL`s.
+Thus, a second EPROM takes the uncoded column lines and generates the `ROW` and `/ROW` signals (both needed) whenever a
+**single** key is pressed on the row.

+For **better response and user experience** (plus improved compatibility with the Centronics I/F) the `/STROBE` signal is not just `/ROW`, but a slightly delayed pulse or limited length, made with the FFs of a '74, taking the original unswitched clock signal.
+Something like **400 Hz** seems to be a suitable clock rate for debouncing, although frequencies up to 1 MHz might work well with the interface.

-_Last update: 20190411-0907_
+_Last update: 20190412-1013_